 “The force that through the green fuse drives the flower” – Dylan Thomas.

 Enjoy the views from your hut as dawn transforms the Cockburn Range.
 Meet up at the stonehouse for a cooked breakfast and billy tea before we set off with Nandi to walk amongst ancient boabs and along riverbanks.
 This morning session is about tuning in our senses, sensory walking, sensory lists, wild writing.

 After lunch we’ll meet with Nandi in the bush studio for the afternoon session - Connecting with our creative source, speaking to the world around us, excavating buried dreams.
 We look at sources of creativity and tap in to the deep pool of stories in the environment around us and within our own unconscious.

-Mid-afternoon, experienced horse riders can join a guided sunset ride (extra charge for horse riding) while the rest of the group head out in vehicles to meet the riders beside a naturally occurring “boab nursery” for complimentary champagne and nibbles as the setting sun takes the ranges through an extraordinary palette of colour.
+Mid-afternoon, experienced horse riders can join a guided sunset ride (extra charge for horse riding) while the rest of the group head out in vehicles to meet the riders beside a stunning naturally occurring “boab nursery” for complimentary champagne and nibbles as the setting sun takes the ranges through an extraordinary palette of colour.

 “Every blade of grass has its angel that bends over it and whispers grow, grow”.
 The Talmud